chandrasekarnarayana/foodspec/README.md

 - Documentation serves both as teaching material and protocol-grade guidance.

 ## Automated analysis
-- **GUI one-click:** load data, pick a protocol, validate, and run—all steps execute end-to-end with visual tabs and run history.
-See [automation guide](docs/04-user-guide/automation.md).
 - **CLI + publish:** run a protocol via `foodspec-run-protocol`, then generate narrative/figures with `foodspec-publish` for a fully automated bundle.

 ## Key capabilities